saidababu/ai-ml-bb/week3/day1/ml-containers/README.md

 ## Steps to setup ECS with CPU
 Create a new security group "securitygroup-ecs-cluster" or update an existing security group to have the ports open for your desired inference server.

-- Inbound Rules
--- For MXNet inference, ports 80 and 8081 open to TCP traffic -- For TensorFlow inference, ports 8501 and 8500 open to TCP traffic.
+- Inbound Rules: For MXNet inference, ports 80 and 8081 open to TCP traffic.
+For TensorFlow inference, ports 8501 and 8500 open to TCP traffic.

-- Outbound Rules
--- All traffic 0.0.0.0/0
+- Outbound Rules: All traffic 0.0.0.0/0

 Your user has the IAM permissions to create a service role "ecsInstanceRole".